Anosov triangle reflection groups in SL(3,R): Introduction

 \section{Introduction}

-Given a finitely generated group $\Gamma$ and a Lie group $G$, it is a natural problem to find all discrete subgroups of $G$ isomorphic to $\Gamma$, or equivalently discrete and faithful representations of $\Gamma$ into $G$.
-When $\Gamma$ is a fundamental group of a manifold or orbifold $M$, this problem is closely linked to geometric structures on $M$.
+Given a finitely generated group $\Gamma$ and a Lie group $G$, it is a natural problem to find all discrete subgroups of $G$ isomorphic to $\Gamma$, or more precisely, all discrete and faithful representations of $\Gamma$ into $G$.
+When $\Gamma$ is a fundamental group of a manifold or orbifold $M$, this problem is closely linked to the study of geometric structures on $M$ \cite{GoldmanBook}.

 If $\Gamma$ is the fundamental group of a closed surface $S$ of genus $g \geq 2$ and $G = \mathrm{PGL}(2,\mathbb{R})$, which is isomorphic to $\mathrm{Isom}(\mathbb{H}^2)$, the isometry group of the hyperbolic plane, then the discrete and faithful representations $\Gamma \rightarrow G$ are fully understood: they form a union of two connected components of the representation space $\mathrm{Hom}(\Gamma,G)$, and each representation up to conjugation corresponds to a hyperbolic structure on $S$.
-These components modulo conjugation are called the {\em Teichm\"uller space} of $S$.
+Each of these components modulo conjugation is called the \emph{Teichmüller space} of $S$.

 In this paper, we are interested in the problem where $\Gamma$ is a compact hyperbolic triangle reflection group and $G = \PGL(3,\bR) \cong \SL(3,\bR)$, the group of automorphisms of the projective plane $\RP^2$.
 Even for such ``small'' $\Gamma$ and $G$, it is still an open problem to understand all discrete and faithful representations of $\Gamma$ into $G$.
-Nevertheless, we can characterize all representations that are \emph{Anosov}, a strengthening of discrete (see \autoref{thm:main}).
-This motivates us to conjecture that:
+Nevertheless, our main theorem characterizes all representations that are \emph{Anosov}, a strengthening of discrete (see \autoref{thm:main}).
+This raises the question: